 Online Success Leads to Even More Online Success

 In a way, I think the whole point about social and search engine optimization is somewhat irrelevant.
-It’s similar to the argument about how much hosting effects search position.
+It’s similar to the argument about how much hosting affects search position.
 In the end, you should have a strong social presence and a good hosting package because they make your website and company stronger.
 The SEO benefits are just positive side effects.

 When you are an established presence on social media, there is a whole new way for customers to find you, review your company and products, and refer you to their friends and colleagues.
 It’s also true that a strong social presence can lead to more Google searches for your business and brand awareness for your organization.
 Those things have value in their own right, irrespective of whatever Google does or prefers.

 Building effective sales funnels is all about visibility, credibility, and value positioning.
 Success in one area of that endeavour – whether it’s email, social, SEO, PPC, or something else – just makes everything else a little bit easier.
-One win leads to another, until they cumulatively help you build a position that’s at the top of your market or industry.
+One win leads to another until they cumulatively help you build a position that’s at the top of your market or industry.

 If you’re serious about search visibility and inbound marketing, then it doesn’t necessarily matter exactly how, or how much, social posting fits into Google’s search algorithm.
 Instead, what matters is staying one step ahead of your competitors and giving yourself every possible advantage.
 If there is a targeted, inexpensive, and effective way to reach buyers you should take it.